 As I was researching grip strength and seniors, it occurred to me that arm strengthening may be an overlooked area in balance and fall prevention.
 Many times when a patient is having difficulty with balance we focus on footwear, assistive devices (walker, cane), fall prevention education, and leg strengthening.
-Many post op patients don’t even have an occupational therapy evaluation.
-Frequently, I have found myself focused on so many other areas, that I have forgotten about arm exercises.
+Many post operative patients don’t even have an occupational therapy evaluation (which is frustrating!).
+Frequently, I have found myself as a PT focused on so many other areas, that I haven’t had time to introduce arm exercises.

-Patients can benefit from arm strengthening exercises not only for function, but also to improve safety and balance.
+Patients can benefit from arm strengthening exercises to improve function.

 Strengthening upper extremities is important for daily activities.
-Cooking, cleaning, dressing, and grooming all depend on healthy upper extremities.
-Exercises can reduce pain, increase mobility, and improve quickness and performance with all of these activities.
-A good program of arm strengthening can contribute to keeping someone independent.
+Cooking, cleaning, dressing, and grooming all depend on healthy arm strength and motion.
+Exercises can reduce pain, increase mobility, and improve quickness in performance with all of these activities.
+Consequently, a good program of arm strengthening can contribute to keeping someone independent.

 Having strong arms may also provide protection and help us maintain equilibrium as we perform challenging activities (ironing, carrying laundry, reaching overhead, etc).
 Shoulder muscles are closely connected with our “core”.
 If we perform arm/ shoulder exercises in good posture with a tightened core, our strengthened core will also lead to improved balance.

 I frequently include chin tucks: